 - Provide a prompt, efficient and reliable service to members of the public at all reasonable times. - Ensure that employed staff act in a civil and orderly manner at all times. - Ensure, when a vehicle has been hired, that it arrives punctually at the appointed place, unless delayed by unavoidable circumstances beyond their control.
-If delays are lengthy, the driver/operator should contact the hirer to inform them. - Ensure that premises provided for the purpose of booking or waiting are kept clean and are adequately lit, heated and ventilated. - Ensure that any waiting area provided has adequate seating facilities. - Ensure compliance with legislation regarding the length of working hours. - Take all reasonable steps to ensure drivers are fit and suitable. - Take all reasonable steps to ensure vehicles are safe and roadworthy.
+If delays are lengthy, the driver/operator should contact the hirer to inform them. - Ensure that premises provided for the purpose of booking or waiting are kept clean and are adequately lit, heated and ventilated. - Ensure that any vehicles parked outside the operating address are parked in accordance with any restrictions and are not causing a nuisance to others. - Ensure that any waiting area provided has adequate seating facilities. - Ensure compliance with legislation regarding the length of working hours. - Take all reasonable steps to ensure drivers are fit and suitable. - Take all reasonable steps to ensure vehicles are clean, presentable, safe and roadworthy.